 Salvation Has Come

-More than two thousand years ago, Christ announced that the chains are broken.
-All prisoners of Satan were now free to go.
-The Son of God paid the debt for sin at Calvary.
+More than two thousand years ago Jesus Christ broke Satan’s chains of bondage.
+He paid the debt for our sin at Calvary.
 This is the good news of the gospel of Christ.
-It is summed in one word: SALVATION.
+You can sum it up in one word: “SALVATION”.
 Salvation is not just for the hereafter.
 It is for the here-and-now.
 To receive salvation is to receive wholeness.
 It is God’s will that we are whole–complete–in every area of our life.

 The Amplified Bible translates Isaiah 61:1 to read: “The Spirit of the Lord God is upon me, because the Lord has anointed and qualified me to preach the Gospel of good tidings to the meek, the poor, and afflicted; He has sent me to bind up and heal the brokenhearted, to proclaim liberty to the [physical and spiritual] captives and the opening of the prison and of the eyes to those who are bound.”

-Today, friends, salvation has come to you.
+Friends, today salvation has come to you.
 You have been a prisoner of Satan for too long.
-Christ broke the chains.
-Accept salvation.
-You are God’s righteousness in Christ.
-God made Him who knew no sin to be sin for you, that you might be the righteousness of God in Him (2 Corinthians 5:21).
-The Judge of judges has already judged you.
-You are NOT GUILTY of sin.
+Receive salvation today for Christ has broken the chains.
+You are the righteousness of God in Christ.
+For God made Him who knew no sin to be sin for you, that you might be the righteousness of God in Him (2 Corinthians 5:21).
+The Judge of judges has judged you and you are NOT GUILTY of sin.

 Grace and Truth Came by Jesus Christ

 Once I was captive to crack cocaine.
-But when I learned the truth of salvation the chains were broken and my release was imminent.
-I felt clean.
-I no longer felt guilty.
+But when I learned the truth concerning, salvation, I was set free.
+Christ had broken the chains of my addiction.
 Today I live free of condemnation with absolute assurance that I am not guilty.
 I am a living witness that the truth of God’s word will set you free.

 I have listed six things that will ensnare you and keep you from knowing the truth that sets the captives free.
-Today is your day to receive truth.
-You have been judged and God has found you not guilty of the charges of sin against you.
+Today is your day to receive the truth of God’s word.

 Imprisoned by False Guilt